 Our goal is to ensure we target the parts of Northern Ireland that need publically funded intervention.
 As a first step we want to identify areas which will be left out because they are not commercially viable.

 DfE carried out an Open Market Review (OMR) - Request for Information (RFI) which closed on 27 January 2023 to establish existing and planned coverage of broadband services within the aforementioned geographic area outlined above over the next three years (and beyond, if available).
 The Department sought responses from all existing and prospective broadband infrastructure suppliers that operate, or are planning to operate, within Northern Ireland.
 The background to the consultation is available:

 Having assessed the responses to the OMR, we undertook a Public Review to validate the results of the OMR, including seeking validation of the eligibility of the premises for subsidy.
 The Public Review took place between 5 June 2023 and 6 July 2023

 The Public Review – Request For Information document is at:

 - Project Gigabit NI public review - request for information

 - Northern Ireland public review postcode list

-Members of the public and other respondents should follow the above format and email their responses to gigabitNI@economy-ni.gov.uk or through the Citizen Space website at:
+Members of the public and other respondents were also able to provide information through the Citizen Space website at:

 The next step will be to undertake an assessment of the responses to the Public Review (PR).
+We will continue to work on clarifications where necessary as part of the evaluation process.
 DfE will publish a summary report outlining postcode level maps of the final Unique Property Reference Numbers (UPRNs) which have been designated as ‘white’ and eligible for subsidy under the Gigabit Infrastructure Subsidy scheme.
 DfE will then consider if Government intervention is required and, if so, will take forward further work to develop the business case to support this intervention.